-- 1. If a patient's initial entry on the treatment timeline contained a 'transferred in' code, the patient was assumed to have been on RRT for longer than 90 days since the patient must have started RRT earlier than this elsewhere.
+- If a patient's initial entry on the treatment timeline contained a 'transferred in' code, the patient was assumed to have been on RRT for longer than 90 days since the patient must have started RRT earlier than this elsewhere.
 Therefore, patients with an initial entry on the treatment timeline with a 'transferred in' code were included for all quarters.
-A patient with an initial treatment modality of 'transferred in' on 1 March 2002 would, for example, be included for the quarter 1/02 even though the number of days on RRT would be calculated as 30 days. - 2.
+A patient with an initial treatment modality of 'transferred in' on 1 March 2003 would, for example, be included for the quarter 1/03 even though the number of days on RRT would be calculated as 30 days. - 2.
 For patients who recovered renal function for a period of time and then went into ESRF, the length of time on RRT was calculated from the day on which the patient restarted RRT.
-For a patient with an initial treatment start date of 1 March 2002 who recovered on the 1 June 2002 and then resumed RRT again on 1 November 2002, for example, the number of days on RRT would be calculated from 1 November 2002.
-The patient would be excluded from the analysis for quarter 4/02 since on 31 December 2002, he or she would have been on RRT for only 90 days.
-The patient would be included in the analysis from quarter 1/2003 onwards.
+For example, the number of days on RRT would be calculated from 1 November 2003.
+The patient would be excluded from the analysis for quarter 4/03 since on 31 December 2003, he or she would have been on RRT for only 90 days.
+The patient would be included in the analysis from quarter 1/04 onwards.